stefanocampanella/MHPC-project/docs/method/tools.md

 The Nevergrad library implements several evolutionary algorithms, such as Particle Swarm Optimization (PSO), Covariance Matrix Adaptation - Evolutionary Strategy (CMAES).
 It also contains one-shot algorithms, i.e. algorithms where the points of the search space which will be sampled are known from the beginning.
 Finally, it has two meta-algorithms, Shiva and NGO, which select an algorithm among the available ones based on the available information using empirical rules.

 The algorithms implemented in Nevergrad follow the same philosophy as CMA-ES: the choice of the hyperparameters of the optimizer should be part of the algorithm's design (although it is possible to tweak and configure the optimizers if needed).
 The only parameters that the user must specify are the `budget` and `num_workers`.
 The first is, simplifying a bit, the number of allowed calls to `optimizer.ask()`.

-The budget is significant for some one-shot algorithms, where the optimizer must generate a low-discrepancy sequence of a given length apriori.
-The second is the number of objective function calls that can be evaluated in parallel, i.e. the number of CPUs.
+The first (the budget), is significant for some one-shot algorithms, where the optimizer must generate a low-discrepancy sequence of a given length apriori.
+The second, `num_workers`, is the number of objective function calls that can be evaluated in parallel, i.e. the number of CPUs.
 In evolutionary algorithms, the latter maps naturally to the number of individuals in a generation, the population size.
 In the next chapter, we will see how and why these two are involved in failing objective function evaluations.

 ## High-Performance Computing in Python using Dask